BBB - A+ Rating

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Nelson has been recorded under many different variations, including Nelson, Nellson, Nelsan, Nelston, Neleson and others.

-First found in Lancashire, where records show many instances of the name in the Hundred Rolls of 1273 where Adam Nel was listed.
+First found in Lancashire (located in northwest England and dates back to 1180), where records show many instances of the name in the Hundred Rolls of 1273 where Adam Nel was listed.
 Most are from Lancashire, but there is another from Cambridge: John filius Nel.
 William Neleson was listed in the Rolls of Parliament.

-Another 105 words(8 lines of text) are included under the topic Early Nelson Notables in all our PDF Extended History products.
+Another 131 words(9 lines of text) are included under the topic Early Nelson Notables in all our PDF Extended History products.

 Some of the Nelson family moved to Ireland, but this topic is not covered in this excerpt.
 Another 139 words(10 lines of text) about their life in Ireland is included in all our PDF Extended History products.